JanoahDev/What-The-World/README.md

 This project merges all of the above techniques together to become a digital installation.

-## Explanation of code
+## Explanation of main code

-1.

-2.

-## Building blocks

-The working model is based upon a couple of building blocks:

-- Detecting objects from a webcam stream -> Turn them into a string
--
-- Send a string to a diffusion API which is ran on a runpod in this case
-- ...

-## Training YOLO to detect new objects (optional)

-This code is made to work out of the box with the objects and behaviour we trained it to detect.
-If you wish to train it any further you can always do so following this manual:

-1. Install the needed library in conda environment
+1. Clone the github code into a local directory

+2. Make sure that you have a diffusion runpod running (instructions underneath)

+3. From that local directory, install the required packages.
+(Preferrably inside a virtual environment.)

-`pip install ultralytics`
+`pip install -r requirements.txt`

-2. Start training the model via

-`yolo detect train data=data.yaml model=yolov9c.pt epochs=10 imgsz=640 batch=8`
+4. Set the environment variables:

+    - OPENAI_API_KEY
+    - RUNPOD_ID

+5. Run the startup script

+    - `python app-webcam.py` -> From your webcam feed

+    - `python app-video.py` -> From a local video (located in video/yourvideo.mp4)

 ## Runpod instructions -> Diffusion API

 1. Initiate a runpod with a graphics card of choice
 2. Edit your pod and add port 5000 to the exposed HTTP list
-3. In the workspace folder, upload the 2 files from the /building_blocks/runpod_diffusion_server/ Folder
+3. In the workspace folder, upload the 2 files from the `/runpod_building_blocks/` Folder
 4. From that folder, run the following commands:
 5. `chmod +x run_app.sh`
 6. `python3 -m venv venv`